Atlanta BeltLine

 Transit

-A BeltLine transit stop will be located in Westview at Enota Park.
+A BeltLine transit stop will be located in Westview near Enota Park.
 This stop is only a block and a half from the Westview commercial district along Ralph David Abernathy Blvd.
 A second transit stop is planned for the Kroger Citi Center at the intersection of Cascade Ave. and Ralph David Abernathy Blvd.
 The proposed light rail will connect the neighborhood with the rest of the city.

 Art on the BeltLine